anilkumbalam/tenet-content/articles/wp5-bursty-vs-continuous.md

 - Regulatory constraints

-While energy limits wireless systems, this paper shows how the time-structuring of energy determines whether those limits become constraints or performance enhancing.
+While energy limits wireless systems, we discuss how the time-structuring of energy determines whether those limits become constraints or performance enhancing.

 This paper extends the energy perspective by showing that not just how much energy is transmitted, but when it is transmitted, determines system performance.